JustinCasler/Personal_Website/content/projects/GoogleAward.md

 showInProjects: true
 ---

-My team recieved the Google Research Scholar Award deeming our privacy product to be innovative and of intrest to the google privacy team.
+My team recieved the Google Research Scholar Award deeming our privacy product to be innovative and of interest to the google privacy team.